HectorCogollosAdrian/Complex_Network_Approach_Understanding_Venice_Public_Transport/README.md

 The goal is to uncover structural patterns, key hubs, and mobility differences between user groups — offering insights for **urban planning** and **transport optimization**.

+This repository includes the code and experiments described in the paper "Mapping Urban Mobility Patterns: A Complex Network Approach to Understanding Venice’s Public Transport Usage by Residents and Tourists" submitted to the [IEEE Transactions on Intelligent Transportation Systems](https://ieee-itss.org/pub/t-its/).

 ---

 ## Project Structure